espzav/Simple-LVGL-Player/README.md

-# Simple-LVGL-Player
-Simple LVGL Player
+# Simple LVGL Player

+This is a display + LVGL graphics library example.
+Play mjpeg wideo from SD card.